 Self-hosted

-Both EasyMonitor and Gatus have their unique strengths and serve similar purposes effectively.
+Gatus appears to have several advantages over EasyMonitor, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Golang.
 However, they differ in their additional technology choices: EasyMonitor uses Bash, PHP, Laravel while Gatus leverages Vue.